AdnanSlef/AdnanSlef.github.io/_posts/2020-10-15-senior-capstone.md

 ## Presentation

-Presentation Slideshow coming soon.
+Presentation Slideshow is available \[[here](https://aself3-files.adrianself.me/Cybersecurity_Senior_Capstone/CapstoneSlides.pdf)\].
 Presentation was given in front of peers and an industry professional.

 ## Credits